 - Wander the streets – Some of your most exciting celebrity sightings are not going to be at red carpet events.
 They will be walking down the streets of the town, or dipping into a less busy sandwich shop for a bite.
 Sundance is home to many unique experiences and meetings.

-Learn more about Sundance and other Park City events and real estate at Jensen and Company.
+Learn more about Sundance Film Festival and other Park City events and local real estate at Jensen and Company.